visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

   # Time-series example requesting subset of time steps
   # SOLUTION NHLP_2D_??3?.q

   # Single/Multi Grid.
 Single grid will be assumed if no value is specified.
   #
   # Options:
   MULTI_GRID
   # SINGLE_GRID

-  # Data encoding, ASCII or Binary  Binary will be assumed if no value is
+  # Data encoding, ASCII or Binary.
+Binary will be assumed if no value is
   # specified.
   #
   # Options:
   #BINARY
   ASCII

   # Endianness.
 This only applies to BINARY files.
 Native endian will
   # be assumed if no value is specified.
   #
   # Options: